-S. N Name Department Total Number of publications No. of papers in International database Chapt er in Books Books 1.
-Gotinder Kaur (Asst Professor) Punjabi 5 5 2.
-Harjeet Singh (Asst Professor) Punjabi 3 2 1 3 Rashpal Singh (Asst Professor) Punjabi 1 1
+S. N Name Department Total Number of publications No. of papers in International database Chapt er in Books Books 1 Dr. Guriqbal Singh (Principal) Punjabi 52 26 16 14 1.
+Gotinder Kaur (Asst Professor) Punjabi 6 4 1 1 2.
+Harjeet Singh (Asst Professor) Punjabi 5 2 2 1

-20. Areas of consultancy and income generated: Nil
+- 20. Areas of consultancy and income generated: Nil

+- 21. Faculty as members in

 - a) National committees

 - b) International Committees

 - c) Editorial

 - d) Boards....

-Dr. Guriqbal Singh, Principal remained on the UG board of studies of Panjab University Chandigarh for two terms and is currently on the PG Board of studies of Guru Kashi University Talwandi Saboo.
+Dr. Guriqbal Singh, Principal remained on the UG board of studies of Panjab University Chandigarh for two terms and is currently on the PG Board of studies of Guru Kashi University Talwandi Sabo.